matekdev/imgui_cmake_wrapper/README.md

 target_link_libraries(${PROJECT_NAME} imgui_cmake_wrapper)
 ```

+## Roadmap

+- [ ] Switch from git submodules to CMake FetchContent or ExternalProject where possible for adding internal dependencies to make this more CMake native
+- [ ] Add a system for choosing which backend to build.
+Would be nice if this could be realized using CMakes components feature.
+- [ ] Add SDL support
+- [ ] Add Vulkan support

 ## Contributions

 If you want to support this effort and improve the existing configuration or add support for additional backends you are welcome to create a pull request.